 To learn the expiration date of your E1 licenses, check your account.

-There is a discounted Office 365 E1 subscription available, depending on the pricing structure your nonprofit qualifies for.
-As far as possible, we suggest nonprofits make use of the free Business Basic license for as many staff as you can before paying for discounted E1 licenses.
+There is a discounted Office 365 E1 subscription available for qualified nonprofits.
+As far as possible, we suggest nonprofits make use of the free Business Basic licenses, but if you need more than 300 licenses you should reach out to Microsoft support to discuss procuring a discounted Office 365 E1 subscription.

 Other Changes to Microsoft Free Nonprofit Licenses